Puteri Indonesia 2015

-Puteri Indonesia 2015, the 19th Puteri Indonesia pageant, held on February 20, 2015 at Plenary Hall, Jakarta Convention Center, Jakarta, Indonesia.
+Puteri Indonesia 2015, the 19th Puteri Indonesia pageant, was held on February 20, 2015 at Plenary Hall, Jakarta Convention Center, Jakarta, Indonesia.
 Elvira Devinamira, Puteri Indonesia 2014 of East Java crowned her successor Anindya Kusuma Putri of Central Java at the end of the event.

-Thirty Seven contestants from 33 Provinces competed for the crown.
-The winner will represent Indonesia at the Miss Universe 2015, while the runners-up will compete at the Miss International 2015 and Miss Supranational 2015 pageants.
+Thirty-seven contestants from 33 provinces competed for the crown.
+The winner represented Indonesia at the Miss Universe 2015, while the runners-up competed at the Miss International 2015 and Miss Supranational 2015 pageants.

-Paulina Vega, Miss Universe 2014 of Colombia attend at the Grand Final Show.
-The event was broadcast live on Indonesian television network, Indosiar.
+Paulina Vega, Miss Universe 2014 of Colombia attended the Grand Final Show.
+The event was broadcast live on Indonesian television network Indosiar.